The derivation of the synchronous equivalent of the chip asynchronous model

 is very similar to the development of the bit asynchronous case.
 The main

-issue now is the presence of , a non-integer chip delay.
+, a non-integer chip delay.
 We now

 define the delay from the beginning of the observation interval to the first